vargp/velox.css/README.md

 # velox.css
-The velox.css is free, lightweight css theme for responsive sites.
+The velox.css is free, lightweight css library for responsive sites.
 With many predefined objects and properties you can create pages in short time.
+(The latin word velox means speedy, fast.)
+In the downloadable pack there are the velox.css, velox.js files, the themes and a sample page for every theme and a guide.

 Predefined elements:
 * containers